 Regents' Winrock Minority Doctoral Fellowship

-The Regents’ Winrock Fellowship (RWF) program aims to promote the recruitment of highly competitive doctoral students of exceptional academic merit who will also contribute to the diversity of the student body in their programs of study.
-The RWF program particularly hopes to promote the recruitment of outstanding scholars and researchers who are Black/African American, American Indian, and Hispanic/Latino(a) American.
-All nominees must be U.S. citizens or permanent residents; international students are not eligible for the RWF.
+The Regents’ Winrock Fellowship (RWF) promotes the recruitment of highly competitive doctoral students of exceptional academic merit who will also contribute to the diversity of the student body in their programs of study.
+The RWF particularly supports the recruitment of outstanding doctoral students who are Black/African American, American Indian, and Hispanic/Latino(a) American.
+International students are not eligible for the RWF.

 Pursuant to the availability of funding, Graduate Studies will award four two-year Regents’ Winrock Fellowships on the following basis:

 Odd-numbered academic years (e.g. 2021-2022, 2023-2024, 2025-2026): one fellowship in the STEM fields, including Health Sciences; one in the Arts/Humanities;

 Even-numbered academic years (e.g. 2020-2021, 2022-2023, 2024-2026): one fellowship in the STEM fields, including Health Sciences; one in the Social Sciences (Anthropology, Psychology, etc.)/Education.